david-marchand/ovs/Documentation/intro/install/dpdk.rst

   sockets.
 If not specified, this option will not be set by default.
 DPDK default will be used instead.

+``dpdk-probe-at-init``
+  Let DPDK EAL probe all available PCI devices at initialisation.
+  This consumes more resources as OVS may not use all probed devices and this may have undesired side effects (like losing receiving capabilities for mlx5 VF kernel netdevs).
+However, this option must be enabled when using the ``class=eth,mac=XX:XX:XX:XX:XX:XX`` syntax for DPDK ports.

 ``dpdk-hugepage-dir``
   Directory where hugetlbfs is mounted